dereuromark/cakephp-geo/docs/Behavior/Geocoder.md

 - region (for some providers
 - ssl (for some providers)
 - address: (array|string, optional) set to the field name that contains the string from where to generate the slug, or a set of field names to concatenate for generating the slug.
-- overwrite: lat/lng overwrite existing coordinates, defaults to true (TODO)
+- overwrite: lat/lng overwrite existing coordinates, defaults to true
 - update: what fields to update (key=>value array pairs)
 - on: beforeMarshal/afterMarshal/beforeSave (defaults to beforeSave) - Set to false if you only want to use the validation rules etc
 - unit: defaults to km